KelvinAkpobome/KelvinAkpobome/README.md

 #### 🌱 Things I am currently working on:
 - Cloud computing
-- Back end projects with JavaScript, Node
+- Back end projects with Node
 - Multi tier web application
+- Open source contributions

 #### 🛠️ Languages and Tools:
 These are the ones I work/have worked with.
 However I am open to learning new technologies as needed.